 "My vision went really loose on the left side," Hultman says of the moments before his memory fades to black.
 "Then my hands were stuck on my bars and my right leg was really stiff.
 I had to stop.
 The highway patrol guy was telling me it was going to be OK and that an ambulance was on its way.
 I don't remember much after that."

 "This is cutting-edge stuff, only really offered at a few centers," says Hultman's interventional neurologist, Dr. Michael Wilder.
 "There were a lot of things that went right for him.
-We got him attention at the first hospital very fast and had him brought down to the University of Utah quickly where we had a team assembled and waiting."
+We got him attention at the first hospital very fast and had him brought down to U of U Health quickly where we had a team assembled and waiting."

 Wilder consulted with the hospital in Wyoming and was able to quickly ask the doctors there to administer intravenous "clot-busting medicine" which helped mitigate the damage in the brain.
 Once in Salt Lake City, the medical team used advanced imaging technology to determine Hultman's candidacy for a surgical option.
 Then they employed a cutting-edge and minimally invasive x-ray-guided procedure to extract the remaining clot from his brain.

 "Being able to consult with hospitals in areas that may not have the training or equipment to handle a stroke allows us to streamline the treatment and opens up a lot more options," Wilder says.
 "In Brian's case, the clot busters we ordered bought us time and we were then able to remove much of the clot from the clogged vessel in his brain.
 It led us to a much more successful outcome."